SakulFlee/Godot-WebRTC-Match-Maker/README.md

 If you end up porting this to another Engine, Framework or Project, please open an [issue](issues/) to merge it into this repository for everyone.
 Alternatively, we could link to your repository, however merging would be highly appreciated!

+## License

+This repository (includes BOTH projects) is licensed under the MIT License.
+Essentially, do whatever you want with this :)

+However, [contributions](#contributing) are highly appreciated!
+Please don't hesitate to reach out to me.

 [WebRTC]: https://webrtc.org/
 [Rust]: https://www.rust-lang.org/